AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Store results

-Results will be stored in result.txt file.
+Results will be written to a file result.txt in the folder 'result'.
 The first column is the node, and the second column is the label of classified set.
+For example,

 1 2  # node 1 in set 2